madhav-madhusoodanan/BITS-Blockchain-dev-recruitment-tasks/README.md

 But there is a twist.
 Each student that attends the examination must receive a different set of questions.

 ## Problem statement
-Implement a smart contract integrated with a web app, that serves a different set of questions for each user that logs into the platform.
+Implement a smart contract integrated with a web app, that serves a different set of questions for each user that logs into the platform. <br>

+Feel free to add more details to the project.
+Who knows, maybe your submission might make the cut and be a valuable tool for yourself or BITS Blockchain in the future!

 ## Resources
-Please usse the resources compiled in the official [BITS Blockchain Notion page](https://bitsblockchain.notion.site/Resources-for-blockchain-enthusiasts-d69a20cf5402406cb709dfabe4150c87).
+Please use the resources compiled in the official [BITS Blockchain Notion page](https://bitsblockchain.notion.site/Resources-for-blockchain-enthusiasts-d69a20cf5402406cb709dfabe4150c87).

 ## Judging criteria
 <ol>